 Inside, the SRX continues to impress with upscale materials and thoughtful design.
 Smart cargo solutions appeal to practical senses.
 An optional Pet Guard Cargo Net behind the front seats can help keep your dog in back and may help prevent cargo from flying up front in hard braking.
 A rear U-well rail system uses adjustable sliding bars to keep gear in place, rather than using nets or boxes that rattle.

 The styling of the Cadillac SRX is polarizing, with sharp angles and bold lines.
-It shares its art and science design philosophy with the rest of the current Cadillac portfolio, an approach that evokes a love-it-or-hate-it response from critics and consumers.
+It shares its Art and Science design philosophy with the rest of the current Cadillac portfolio, an approach that evokes a love-it-or-hate-it response from critics and consumers.
 The SRX exterior has been called everything from futuristic to risky to fat.
 Some have likened its shape to a mal-formed potato.
 Like it or not, there isn't anything else out there that looks quite like it.
-Built on the same platform as the Saab 9-4X, the SRX is distinctly Cadillac.

 The cabin of the Cadillac SRX shines.
 Materials are high-quality and luxurious.
 The leather-clad seats are cushy yet supportive, and we especially welcomed the ventilated seat feature while driving in the afternoon summer sun.
 The steering wheel and pedals are adjustable for maximum safety and comfort.
 Deep door cubbies will fit a variety of gadgets and water bottles.
 On the down side, drivers who travel with a purse or messenger bag will bemoan the lack of a storage hook.